sbarthelemy/arboris-python/doc/simulation.rst

 respectively `M`, `B` and `N` the mass, viscosity and non-linear effects matrices.

-At this step, the world "free" model is
+At this step, the world "unactuated" model is

 .. math::
     M(t) \dGVel(t+dt) + \left( N(t) + B(t) \right) \GVel(t+dt) = 0,